instadeepai/Mava/mava/systems/sable/README.md

 # Sable

 Sable is an algorithm that was developed by the research team at InstaDeep.
-It also casts MARL as a sequence modelling problem and leverages the [advantage decompostion theorem](https://arxiv.org/pdf/2108.08612) through auto-regressive action selection for convergence guarantees and can scale to thousands of agents by leveraging the memory efficiency of Retentive Networks.
+It also casts MARL as a sequence modelling problem and leverages the [advantage decomposition theorem](https://arxiv.org/pdf/2108.08612) through auto-regressive action selection for convergence guarantees and can scale to thousands of agents by leveraging the memory efficiency of Retentive Networks.

 We provide two Anakin based implementations of Sable:
 * [ff-sable](../../systems/sable/anakin/ff_sable.py)